Danger! Watch yourself!

 - It releases antiviral and antimicrobial chemicals into the pericellular environment.

 - It increases autophagy and mitochondrial fission to remove intracellular pathogens.

-- Mobilizes endogenous retroviruses and other mobile genetic elements like the long interspersed nuclear elements (LINEs) to produce genetic variations.
+- It mobilizes endogenous retroviruses and other mobile genetic elements like the long interspersed nuclear elements (LINEs) to produce genetic variations.

-- Send signals to the neighboring and distant cells of the danger
+- It sends signals to the neighboring and distant cells about the danger.

-- Alters the host's behavior to prevent infection spread to kin and sleep patterns to facilitate healing.
+- It alters the host's behavior to prevent infection spread to kin and sleep patterns to facilitate healing.